Our role as campaigners

 The hostile approach has spread into more and more aspects of the immigration system.
 What's more, we are concerned by how this hostility is spreading and influencing attitudes towards people who have come here to escape persecution and to seek sanctuary.

-ASSIST is proud to be leading the way in These Walls Must Fall in Sheffield.
+ASSIST is proud to support These Walls Must Fall in Sheffield.
 This involves persuading the local Council to pass a motion of their commitment against immigration detention, which affects all of our clients.

 These Walls Must Fall is a growing network of groups, organisations, communities, people.
 People from all sorts of backgrounds but with one thing in common: a determination to end the injustice of immigration detention.